samsquire/ideas4/README.md

 When I look at the evolution of computing over time, the abstractions we had didn't work properly or weren't powerful enough so we invented something new.
 Especially for network and distributed system scale computing systems.

+We spend a lot of time bouncing through structures to actually get the CPU to do things we want it to do.

 For example, we invented operating systems to manage parallel execution of programs on hardware first through cooperative scheduling then preemptive scheduling.
 We introduced processes and threads.
 Then we created virtual machines.
 Then we created systemd.
 Then we created containers.
 Then we created kubernetes.

 It seems the abstraction of deciding what to run on a computer and when that we have doesn't work completely.
 Especially when we have multiple devices and distributed systems.